CloudBoltSoftware/magic-cli/README.md

 Learn more about the origins of magic-cli in [The Joy of Internal Tools](https://medium.com/@SlackEng/4a1bb5fe905b), a post on the Slack Engineering blog.

 ## Customization
-Rename the `magic-cli` script to whatever you want — for example, if you happen to work for example.com, you might rename it to `example`.
-(If you want to keep any of the example commands that come with it, rename them to have that new name as a prefix — for example, rename `magic-cli-update` to `example-update`.)
+Rename the `c` script to whatever you want — for example, if you happen to work for example.com, you might rename it to `example`.
+(If you want to keep any of the example commands that come with it, rename them to have that new name as a prefix — for example, rename `c-update` to `example-update`.)

 Now, when you run `example`, it will look for executables in the same directory as itself which have filenames that begin with `example-`.
 If there's an executable called `example-build`, you could run it by typing `example build`.